 Before setting the VM size for production, it is useful to test different configurations.
 It’s no use setting Extra Large instances for all the task types.
 Different tasks also require different resources.
 Tasks like video encoding require a high CPU load, but tasks like Database Server require more bandwidth.

 Caching is a good pattern to reduce the resource requirements and, as a result, save your money.
 Cache implementation is a good way to minimize the traffic, the number of storage transactions, and database requests.
 It could prevent the loading of static images used in UI or the RSS data collection.
 These are two more regular examples of unneeded load generation that depend on client activity.

 There are two different ways of caching implementation available for Windows Azure:

 - Client-side caching;

 Client-side caching is a technique of caching that uses the client-side browser.
 There are also two ways of implementation:

 - Using E-tags (special meta tags in the page header).
 This method is natively supported by Azure Storage.

 - Cache-control is a good possibility to store user content without update up to 30 days.
 It is good for big static files.

-Static content generation could be done for full pages, CSS files or any generated resource files.
+Static content generation could be done for full pages, CSS files, or any generated resource files.
 Dedicated workers could be assigned for the content generation and upload to the blob storage.
-In this case static content will be generated only once, what will save a lot of money on transactions to Azure Storage and bandwidth.
+In this case, static content will be generated only once, which will save a lot of money on transactions to Azure Storage and bandwidth.

 Elastic scale-out is required when you don’t know how much resources you need, or the load is changing according to the predictable rules (for example, day and night load on the news portal, or the higher load on the online store portal during the sale).
 You can see general load patterns on the graphs below.